zaius/docs/lib/learn/basics/04_using-the-web-interface.md

 ## Using the web interface

-The wercker web interface lets you add and manage your applications It also allows you to create deploy workflows, add team members and see an overview of both your build and deploy pipeline executions.
+The wercker web interface lets you add and manage your applications.
+It also allows you to create and deploy workflows, add team members and see an overview of both your build and deploy pipeline executions.

 ### Features